kineticfire-labs/semver-multi/README.md

 - a *new feature* commit will result in a new version of 1.3.0
 - a *BREAKING CHANGE* commit will result in a new version of 2.0.0

-*semver-multi* also provides development release versioning (which supports testing) whose semantic version takes the form `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-dev+<branch name>.<unique Git object name>`.
+*semver-multi* also provides test release versioning whose semantic version takes the form `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-test+<branch name>.<unique Git object name>`.
 Per the Semantic Versioning specification, the branch name will consist only of uppercase and lowercase letters, numbers, and dashes.
-A development release version may look like `1.2.3-dev+new-feature.gbba57`.
+A test release version may look like `1.2.3-test+new-feature.gbba57`.

 ## Integrate with Common Tools to Compute and Apply Semantic Versions